Home » Issues with the Seller’s Disclosures

 Dear Phyllis,

-My daughter is in escrow on a home in West Hollywood.
-There were three bids, and hers was selected.
-After she completed her inspection, she was given the disclosures provided by the home seller.
-In addition to the defects discovered by the inspector, she learned that someone had died in the home.
-She was also made aware that there was a dispute with a neighbor over the fence and whether it was on the correct property line.
-Now my daughter feels that she was deceived and, knowing this information up-front, would not have made such a high offer.
+In addition to the defects her inspector found, she learned that someone had died in the home.
+She also learned about a dispute with a neighbor over the fence and the property line.
+Now she feels the seller misled her.
+She says she would not have made such a high offer if she had known this information up front.
 What are your thoughts?

 Jane K.